 I received my initial massage training from the Phoenix Therapeutic Massage College in Flagstaff, Arizona, graduating in 2003.
 Ever since, I have pursued diverse studies to enrich my understanding of the body and its fascinating complexities.
 What began as a study of the physical form has grown into a devoted study of the whole self and the inter-connected wisdom of the body, mind and spirit.

-My work as a doula — trained in both birth and death — has shown me that these thresholds are among the most sacred of life’s passages: vulnerable, painful, tender, beautiful, and deeply impactful.
-These experiences continue to guide my work, shaping the way I listen, hold space and provide nurturing, grounded presence.
+My training and work as an end-of-life doula has shown me that these thresholds are among the most sacred of life’s passages: vulnerable, painful, tender, beautiful, and deeply impactful.
+These experiences continue to guide my work, shaping the way I listen, hold space and provide nurturing, grounded presence and a deep reverence for the cycle of life.

 Psilocybin has been a profoundly meaningful teacher in my life, supporting my own long healing journey through devastating loss, trauma and a near-death experience.
 I hold deep respect and gratitude for these mushrooms and the ways that they help us heal, grow, and reconnect to ourselves.
 My years of personal therapeutic work with psilocybin, combined with my professional training with mentors and with InnerTrek as part of the very first cohort of licensed psilocybin facilitators in the U.S., gives me valuable perspective and insight as I support clients in their own transformative journeys.